BraveGroup/SheetCopilot/README.md

 # Citation
 SheetCopilot and the dataset can only be used for non-conmercial purposes.

-If you use the SheetCopilot benchmark, feel free to cite us.
+If you use the SheetCopilot agent and benchmark, feel free to cite us.

 ```bibtex
 @inproceedings{